JimmyDansbo/VTUIlib/README.md

 ## Overview

 The VTUI library is meant to provide a set of functions for creating Text User Interfaces using VERA in the Commander X16 computer.
-The library is split up into 3 flavors.
-* Generic
-* ACME include file
-* CA65 include file

-The generic library is meant to be compiled with Acme into a binary by it self and loaded by the users program.
+The library is meant to be compiled with Acme into a binary by it self and loaded by the users program.
 The choice of compiler/assembler for the user program is entirely up to the user as long as it is possible to store values to zeropage and in registers before calling subroutines.
 This should make it possible to use the VTUI library from any assembler, C compiler or other programming language which makes it possible to set CPU registers.

 For examples, look at the exampleXX.asm files

-The other two flavors are include files for their respective assemblers but will function the same way as the generic library.
+Include files are provided for the ACME and CA65 assembler, but all they do, is load the binary file and provide the routine names as both functions and macros although the macros just call the subroutines.

 ## Loading

-The generic VTUI library is designed to be loaded by standard CBM kernal functions [SETLFS](https://cx16.dk/c64-kernal-routines/setlfs.html), [SETNAM](https://cx16.dk/c64-kernal-routines/setnam.html) and [LOAD](https://cx16.dk/c64-kernal-routines/load.html).
+The VTUI library is designed to be loaded by standard CBM kernal functions [SETLFS](https://cx16.dk/c64-kernal-routines/setlfs.html), [SETNAM](https://cx16.dk/c64-kernal-routines/setnam.html) and [LOAD](https://cx16.dk/c64-kernal-routines/load.html).

 In several assemblers it is possible to load a binary file directly with the sourcecode. for ACME it is done something like this `VTUI !BIN "VTUI0.6A.BIN"` and for CA65 it would be done like this `VTUI .INCBIN "VTUI0.6A.BIN"`.
+The ACME and CA65 include files use this method to load the library.

 If an assembler is used to include the binary file, be aware that the first two bytes are a loading address so base address of the actual library will be: `VTUILIB=VTUI+2`.